 ACADEMIC COMPUTING SERVICES

 Computers are an integral part of every program at NYIT and they are essential tools for success in every career as well as in one's personal life.
 It is essential to your academic success that you have a strong working knowledge of computers and the software they run, particularly the individual applications in the Microsoft Office suite.
-Computing workshops for students are offered by the Office of Technical Assistance.
+Computing workshops for students are offered.

 INSTRUCTIONAL COMPUTING LABS

 Some majors require highly specialized computing capabilities, including special-purpose software applications.
 These are available in dedicated computer labs located on campus.
 The labs are open for student use according to program directives.
 See program coordinator for details on access to these labs.

 In addition to labs, NYIT provides on-campus access to a state-of-the-art E-Library and computers for homework and academic use.
 These computers are available when the classes are in session.
 Trained staff members are available to assist you with any hardware or software questions you may have.
 These centers are free to all NYIT students with ID and a valid student account.
 Use of all technology is governed by NYIT's Code of Responsible Technology Usage which may be found in another section of this handbook.
 Use of NYIT technology implies agreement to abide by this code.
 The E-Library is also available through your personal computer.